-2.8.3.2 Comparison to Background - Discrete Samples
+2.8.3.2 Organics and Chemicals with Background Data

-For inorganics, a comparison of site concentrations to appropriate background concentrations may be conducted prior to evaluation against SSLs.
-Those inorganics that are present at levels indicative of natural background may be eliminated as COPCs.
+For organics and inorganics where background data are available, a comparison of site concentrations to appropriate background concentrations may be conducted prior to evaluation against SSLs.
+Those organics and inorganics that are present at levels indicative of natural background may be eliminated as COPCs and not carried forward to the screening assessment calculations.
 Comparison to background must be conducted following current US EPA Guidance and as outlined herein.
 The general process is a tiered approach.